The Power of Productive Struggle in the Math Classroom: How Struggling Helps Develop Problem-Solving Skills

 - Praise perseverance - Make sure to celebrate students’ perseverance and problem-solving efforts.
 Doing so will help students understand that math isn’t always about getting the right answer.

-- Create a collaborative environment - Allow students to work together to solve problems.
-That way students can learn social-emotional skills like relationship building, all while figuring out a math problem.
+- Create a collaborative classroom environment - Allow students to work together to solve problems.
+That way students can learn social-emotional skills like relationship building, all while growing their math skills and perseverance.

 Productive struggle resources